vtnerd/monero-lws/docs/zmq.md

-Monero-lws uses ZeroMQ-RPC to retrieve information from a Monero daemon, ZeroMQ-SUB to get immediate notifications of blocks and transactions from a Monero daemon, and ZeroMQ-PUB to notify external applications of payment_id (web)hooks.
+Monero-lws uses ZeroMQ-RPC to retrieve information from a Monero daemon, ZeroMQ-SUB to get immediate notifications of blocks and transactions from a Monero daemon, and ZeroMQ-PUB to notify external applications of payment_id and new account (web)hooks.

 ## External "pub" socket
 The bind location of the ZMQ-PUB socket is specified with the `--zmq-pub` option.
 Users are still required to "subscribe" to topics:
-  * `json-full-pyment_hook`: A JSON array of webhook payment events that have recently triggered (identical output as webhook).
+  * `json-full-payment_hook`: A JSON object of a single webhook payment event that has recently triggered (identical output as webhook).
-  * `msgpack-full-payment_hook`: A msgpack array of webhook payment events that have recently triggered (identical output as webhook).
+  * `msgpack-full-payment_hook`: A msgpack object of a webhook payment events that have recently triggered (identical output as webhook).
+  * `json-full-new_account_hook`: A JSON object of a single new account creation that has recently triggered (identical output as webhook).
+  * `msgpack-full-new_account_hook`: A msgpack object of a single new account creation that has recently triggered (identical output as webhook).

 ### `json-full-payment_hook`/`msgpack-full-payment_hook`
-These topics receive PUB messages when a webhook ([`webhook_add`](administration.md)), event is triggered.
+These topics receive PUB messages when a webhook ([`webhook_add`](administration.md)), event is triggered for a payment (`tx-confirmation`).
 If the specified URL is `zmq`, then notifications are only done over the ZMQ-PUB socket, otherwise the notification is sent over ZMQ-PUB socket AND the specified URL.
-Invoking `webhook_add` with a `payment_id` of zeroes (the field is optional in `webhook_add), will match on all transactions that lack a `payment_id`.
+Invoking `webhook_add` with a `payment_id` of zeroes (the field is optional in `webhook_add`), will match on all transactions that lack a `payment_id`.

 Example of the "raw" output from ZMQ-SUB side: